BDD-VITAC

 Project overview

-In the BDD-VITAC project, people with CDD are to be examined with regard to their perceptual body image and body schema based on both visual and tactile information.
-It will be investigated which body representations are distorted and whether people with CDD differ from mentally healthy people and from people with a high level of body dissatisfaction with regard to these body representations.
+In the BDD-VITAC project, we want to study people with BDD in terms of visual and tactile body representations.
+We want to find out which aspects of body representation are distorted and whether people with BDD differ from mentally healthy people and people with high body dissatisfaction in terms of these body representations.

 Further information